Young-ook/terraform-aws-eks/examples/blueprint/README.md

 The AWS Load Balancer Controller makes it easy for users to take advantage of the loadbalancer management.
 For more details, please visit [this](https://github.com/kubernetes-sigs/aws-load-balancer-controller)

 #### Verify the AWS Load Balancer Controller
-All steps are finished, check that there are pods that are *Ready* in *aws-addons* namespace.
+All steps are finished, check that there are pods that are *Ready* in *kube-system* namespace.
 Ensure the *aws-load-balancer-controller* pod is generated and running:

 ```
-kubectl get deploy -n aws-addons aws-load-balancer-controller
+kubectl get deploy -n kube-system aws-load-balancer-controller
 ```

 If the pod is not healthy, please try to check in the log:
 ```
-kubectl -n aws-addons logs aws-load-balancer-controller-7dd4ff8cb-wqq58
+kubectl -n kube-system logs aws-load-balancer-controller-7dd4ff8cb-wqq58
 ```

 ### Amazon CloudWatch Container Insights